 The US Army Air Force in the Philippines was hit extremely hard.
-A Japanese airfleet consisting of 107 twin engined bombers and 90 Mitsubishi ‘Zero’ fighters attacked Clark and Iba fields at 11.30 am.
-After the attack, which lasted until 1.25 pm, nearly all available B-17 bombers and roughly two-thirds of the 54 operational P-40’s had been wiped out.
+A Japanese airfleet consisting of 107 twin engined bombers and 90 Mitsubishi ‘Zero’ fighters attacked Iba and Clark fields at 11.30 am. and 12.15 pm respectively.
+After the attack, which lasted until 1.25 pm, half of the available B-17 bombers and roughly two-thirds of the 54 operational P-40’s had been wiped out.

 Recurrent attacks by the Japanese forces during the next days ended the FEAF’s offensive and defensive capability.
 Facing complete annihilation by the overwhelming Japanese air superiority, the remaining US fighters were sent on reconnaissance missions only.

 Some of the fighter pilots ignored this order; Lt/1 Boyd D Wagner became the first US ‘Ace’ in WW2 by shooting down five Japanese fighters between Dec.
 13 and 16.
 But the attrition went on and by December 24, only 16 serviceable P-40’s and 4 Seversky P-35’s were left of the original fighter force.